-For all SLOs in which the benchmark was not met in AC 2019-2020, in AC 2020-2021, faculty will review all relevant coursework with corresponding assignments, guidelines, and rubrics for adjustment, where appropriate, to promote student learning and program improvement.
-Faculty will conduct this instructional design review for SLOs 1, 3, 4, and 5 in addition to the following actions:
+Faculty will review all relevant coursework with corresponding assignments, guidelines, and rubrics for adjustment, where appropriate, to promote student learning and program improvement.
+Faculty will conduct this instructional design review in addition to the following actions:

 - SLO 1: Faculty will provide professional development to course instructors to enhance the learning opportunities for students in the course.
-Faculty will provide additional clarity to students. regarding the expectations of this key assessment.
-Further, the course will be delivered in a fully online environment. - SLO 2: Faculty will monitor the number of students enrolled in the course and note varied majors or concentrations of each to provide responsive pedagogy and differentiated instruction accordingly. - SLO 3: Faculty will provide additional clarity to students through the use of an asynchronous virtual training at the start of the semester. - SLO 4: Faculty will redesign the requirements of the Onsite Project and possibly incorporate an online option for this assignment.
+Faculty will provide clarity to students. regarding the expectations of this key assessment. - SLO 2: Faculty will monitor the number of students enrolled in the course and note varied majors or concentrations of each to provide responsive pedagogy and differentiated instruction accordingly. - SLO 3: Faculty will utilize created documents that explain and clarify responsibilities of the student and the agency that students may use to communicate and secure approved internship sites. - SLO 4: Faculty will continue to review the requirements of the Onsite Project and will incorporate the online option for this assignment.
 Additional information will be shared with students specific to the 3 parts of the assignment.
 Faculty will provide additional clarity to students. regarding the expectations of this key assessment. - SLO 5: Faculty will provide additional clarity to students regarding the expectations of this key assessment.
 Faculty will develop an additional mode of communication specifically related to this assignment in an online delivery model of the course to increase student's knowledge and understanding of the assessment's content.